The Real and The Abstract: Where is the difference?

 I think the eagerness we show in entertaining unworldly ideas clearly shows that these ideas serve an important need.
 A probable one is the need to hide some worldly want, the fulfillment of which would have been leaving us extremely uncomfortable.
 And we are wary of any new such ideas as the loss of the old idea will once again unleash the ‘worldly need’, and consequently, the discomfort, the old idea was helping us to hide.
 In such a case, since in every answer there is a possibility of that discomfort relapsing, we cannot afford to face questions in the spiritual domain with an open mind which could lead to new ideas.
 And we are wary of any new ideas, as they have the potential to cause fresh discomfort.

 That brings me to the most pertinent doubt.
-How is that we are waiting for a reason to get upset.
-An expected response we receive showing a deviation from the norm, or, the exposure to an uncomfortable question is enough to agitate the human society high enough to cause permanent harm.
+How is that we are always waiting for a reason to get upset?
+If we get an expected response showing a deviation from the norm, or, if we get exposed to an uncomfortable question, we are agitated.
+That too, good enough to cause permanent harm.
 What does this indicate?

 What Finally, is It?